- 4 large eggs

 - In a small saucepan, heat milk and butter just until butter is melted.
 Gradually add to batter; beat just until combined.

-- Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 12-16 servings.

 "I grew up with this cake and I am 77 years old.
 My grandmother's recipe is just about the same with a variance of 1/4 c or so here and there.
 I want to share the delicious topping that goes with this family recipe: 1-1/2 cups each packed brown sugar and butter, 1/2 c evaporated milk or half and half: bring to a boil to melt the sugar.
 Remove from heat and stir in 2 c coconut and 3/4 c chopped nuts.
 Spread on the warm cake and broil the topping until golden.
 Make this early in the day so that the flavors can develop.
 At potluck this cake will make you a star!!FH quilting"